 The most common type of reverse mortgage is called a home equity conversion mortgage, and it’s only offered to homeowners ages 62 and older.
 It allows older homeowners to use their house’s equity to stay in place in their later years.
 The downside is giving up equity — once the reverse mortgage is paid off, the homeowner will have less money to use or pass on to any loved ones.

 Now that you know the key differences between these mortgage types, you may still be asking yourself, “What type of mortgage should I get?”
 Here are some tips to help you decide:

-- See what programs you qualify for.
-If your credit score is low, or you can’t afford a 20% down payment, then an FHA mortgage can help you buy a home sooner.
-Veterans or prospective homebuyers in rural areas can look into a VA loan or USDA mortgage, respectively.
+- See what mortgage programs you qualify for.
+If your credit score is low, or you can’t afford a 20% down payment, then an FHA mortgage could help you buy a home sooner.
+Qualified veterans or homebuyers in rural areas can look into a VA loan or USDA mortgage, respectively.

 - Consider how long you plan on owning the home.
 If you are buying a starter home and don’t plan on living there for long, then you could consider a 15-year mortgage to build equity faster, or an ARM to pay less interest before the rate adjusts.
 But if you plan on staying in the home for a long time, then you can lighten the monthly financial pressure with a fixed rate and a longer term.
 “Homebuyers should consider their short- and long-term plans when deciding between a fixed-rate and adjustable-rate loan,” says Rashalon Hayes, assistant vice president of field mortgage at Navy Federal Credit Union in Vienna, Virginia.